-Be Treatwise With Your Investments and Savings:
+- Be Treatwise With Your Investments and Savings:

 Outline your budget keeping the requirements of opening a DPC practice in mind.
 After you do so, get in touch with a good real estate agent within the vicinity of the area where you plan on opening a practice.
-Or, you can do some legwork from scratch and research the places where you can establish a DPC practice and still bring in patients.
+Or, you can do some legwork from scratch and research about the places where you can establish a DPC practice and still bring in patients.

-Hiring Adequate Staff
+- Hiring Adequate Staff

 Recruiting can be tough, especially for someone who has no connections and is poor at networking.
 But, there are always professional recruiters and businesses that can help you staff your office with professional personnel.

-Define your Pricing
+- Define your Pricing

 DPC is different from traditional primary care practices, in a way that you don’t have any intermediary insurance company interfering with your practice.
-With no insurance company on board, you can define your own subscription plans and establish reasonable pricing for the services you provide.
+With no insurance company on board, you can define your own subscription plans and establish a reasonable pricing for the services you provide.